 A real winner.
 Soooo easy and soooo delicious.
 I serve it over pasta as well as spaghetti squash -- cheaper and easier and still healthy.
 After all it's not pasta that has all that fat and calories but butter & cream rich sauces we top it with.

+This dish is so good!
+The best part is the olives, I'll probably use a bit more of them next time.
 When I was out shopping, I thought I had a can of tomatoes at home but I was wrong-- so I substituted a jar of three cheese pasta sauce I had instead.
 I also wanted some meat with the dish, so I put some chicken-apple sausages I had in the sauce to cook.
 Other than that I followed the recipe exactly and it was really fantastic.
 I'll definitely make this again, and will probably make the same changes.
 The sausages really added a great flavor.

 This dish was wonderful--much better than I expected and so easy to make with regular pantry ingredients.
 I cooked the squash in the microwave because I didn't have time to bake it, and since I only had 3/4 cup of wine, that's what I used.
 I served the dish to my husband as is, but I added some sauteed chicken breast for my son and me--with meat and meat-free were both great.
 Could actually imagine serving this dish for company--never thought I'd say that about spaghetti squash!